naveenaraipole97/file-processing/README.md

 ## Stacks and their resources

 ### frontend-stack
-- Purpose of this stack is to server frontend content via S3 and CloudFront
+- Purpose of this stack is to serve frontend content via S3 and CloudFront
 - It has one s3 bucket(`${this.account}-${this.region}-file-uploader-ui`) to store frontend code and this code gets bundled during synth stage

 ### presigned-url-stack